 This program will introduce you to electric power transmission and distribution grid technologies dedicated to reliably, efficiently, economically, and safely managing electric power across utility networks in the U.S. and internationally.
 The course will cover the application of various grid technologies from power generation through power consumption including transmission networks, grid automation, power electronics systems, communications and control, protection, grid operations, grid connectivity, renewable energy resource integration, cyber security, micorgrids, DC technologies, and other emerging areas, as well as a brief introduction to power utility markets, business processes, and policy/regulation.

-Why go to Scandinavia?
-Scandinavian countries such as Denmark and Sweden have paved the pathway toward making renewable energy sources a large part of their energy usage.
+In the past we have traveled to Scandinavian.
+Countries such as Denmark and Sweden have paved the pathway toward making renewable energy sources a large part of their energy usage.
 Sweden managed to reach its goal of a 50 percent renewable energy share and Denmark reported that 42.1 percent of the country's energy needs in 2015 were met by wind power according to the state-owned energy company

 Through a combination of classroom lectures and site visits, you will gain an understanding of: